RNTR/RenterApp/README.md

 On every pull request, Travis will automatically run and perform the following:

- - Clone from the DEV-BRANCH at the specific pull request.
+ - Clone from the pull request.
- - Create a Docker container from the cloned repo.
- - Read the travis.yml file from the root directory of the repo for the Node version.
+ - Read the travis.yml file from the root directory of the repo.
  - Run npm install.
  - Start the server.
  - Run tests from the test directory.